toalexjin/c11httpd/README.md

 implement a C/C++ RESTFul service based on them, you need to take a long time to study how to write a plugin module.
 Even though you know how to do it, there are still two pending issues:
-- There is no native MVC framework support.
-You have to parse URL, dispatch incoming requests to different GET/POST/PUT/DELETE routines that you implemented.
-There might be a 3-party MVC plugin library available for these httpd projects, but you have to study and it's not a all-in-one solution, which might make debug harder.
 - If your program offers TCP service (or RESTFul service) as well as some other services, you could not use these httpd projects because they are not a library that could be seamlessly integrated into your program.
+- There is no native RESTFul framework support.
+You have to parse URI, dispatch incoming requests to different GET/POST/PUT/DELETE routines that you implemented.
+There might be a 3-party RESTFul plugin library available for these httpd projects, but you have to study and it's not a all-in-one solution, which might make debug harder.

-## Goals and Features
+## Features and Design Concepts

 **c11httpd** is for developers, not for administrators.

-- Enables you to create a TCP service (or RESTFul service) in your existing program quickly.
-Your program just needs to handle input & output, does not need to know anything about socket, ipv4 & ipv6, and does not require a 3-party web server to work, very clean.
+- **Easy-To-Use**: c11httpd offers a very simple interface, you could create a TCP service (or RESTFul service) with only a few lines of code (see below **Examples** section).
+Your program does not need to know anything about socket, ipv4 & ipv6, and does not require a 3-party web server to work.
+  The entire solution is very clean.
-- Supports over 10,000 concurrent connections because it leverages Linux epoll & aio (same as **Nginx**, **Lighttpd**).
+- **High Performance**: c11httpd supports over 10,000 concurrent connections
+  as it leverages Linux epoll & aio technologies (same as **Nginx**, **Lighttpd**).
+  Although the library is written in C++, it does not create C++ objects arbitrarily, which might bring performance issue.
+For instance, c11httpd uses two simple C-style doubly linked lists to save active & free connections. it's trying to achieve a balance between C++ OOP/Meta-programming & C data structure.
-- Native worker process pool support (I prefer process to thread because it's more robust).
+- **Worker Process Pool**: c11httpd has native worker process pool support (I prefer process to thread because it's more robust).
 With it, you could create several worker processes ahead waiting for incoming requests.
-If any of them died, **c11httpd** would restart it automatically.
+If any of them died, the library would restart it automatically.
 Furthermore, you could bind each worker process to each CPU core to get a better performance.
-- Offers a simple RESTFul MVC framework, enables you to easily dispatch incoming URL requests to different GET/POST/PUT/DELETE routines (`In Progress`).
+- **RESTFul Framework**: c11httpd offers a simple RESTFul framework, you could easily dispatch incoming requests to different GET/POST/PUT/DELETE routines (`In Progress`).

-## Design Concepts

-- **Easy-To-Use**: c11httpd offers a very simple interface, you could create a TCP service (or RESTFul service) with only a few lines of code (see below **Examples** section).
-- **High Performance**: c11httpd could support over 10,000 concurrent connections.
-  Besides, although c11httpd is written in C++, it does not create C++ objects arbitrarily, which might bring performance issue.
-For instance, c11httpd uses two simple C-style doubly linked lists to save active & free connections. it's trying to achieve a balance between C++ OOP/Meta-programming & C data structure.
+- **Virtual Host**: c11httpd enables you to create several virtual hosts running on the same TCP ports (`In Progress`).
-- **Simple Implementation**: Some C++ libraries (e.g. **boost**) are too crazy, use meta-programming (C++ Template) too much, although in some cases there is a better C-style solution.
-That's probably why **Linus Torvalds** dislikes C++ language.
-Meta-programming looks very cool (I used to like it very much :sleeping:), but to be honest, it might bring troubles:
+- **Simple Implementation**: c11httpd's interface and implementation are simple, use meta-programming (C++ Template) but does not widely use it.
+This is different from most of modern C++ libraries (e.g. **boost**), which are almost pure C++ Template Libraries.
+C++ Template is very cool (I used to be a fan of it :sleeping:), but to be honest, it might bring following troubles (Btw, Probably because of C++ Template, **Linus Torvalds** dislikes C++):
    - Build failure error message is not easy-to-read.
    - Not easy to debug code with gdb.
-   - Team members might have trouble to understand the code.
+   - Team members and library users might have trouble to understand the code, bug fix, tech support, ...

 ## Build Requirements